PingPlotter Cloud Manual

 13. Notes

-- A space to add information about a specific hop or trace.
+A space to add information about a specific hop or trace (not shown by default).

 Latency Graph